railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

    pair: account; type

 Start by creating :guilabel:`Account Types`, which determine the kind of account and the way in which accounts will be treated at financial year closing.

+.. tip:: Account Type

+    For Access the Account Type, you have to assign ``Technical Features`` from :menuselection:`Settings --> Users --> Users`, Access Right.

 To add, modify or delete existing account types, go to the menu :menuselection:`Accounting --> Configuration --> Accounts --> Account Types`.